ChurchCRM/CRM/docs/user-guide/Reports and Queries.md

-## What are Reports/Queries?
+# Reports and Queries

 Reports are built-in reports that give specific reports about user information.
-Queries are pre-built queries on the database that return individuals/families.
+Queries are pre-built queries on the database that return [individuals](person.md)/[families](families.md).

-### Built in Reports
+## Built in Reports

-#### group membership
+### Group membership

 - Contact lists
 - Reports on groups and roles
 - Members Directory: Printable directory of all members, grouped by family where assigned